 Support your child with Reading and Phonics

-At St Mark's we want our pupils to love reading.
+At Saint Mark’s we want our children to love reading.
 Children need to draw on a range of skills in order to read accurately and fluently; this includes phonics.
-Adults reading to children, children reading to adults, and the practice of phonics skills - all on a daily basis - are vital for developing confident and enthusiastic readers.
+Adults reading to children, children reading to adults, and the practice of phonic skills – all on a daily basis – are vital for developing confident and enthusiastic readers.

 We have also produced our own sound track of the phonetically sounds to help parents.

 There was an error processing this link (the page was not found).